THE ARC OF NORFOLK

 402-644-2507

-Read Aloud Norfolk is dedicated to "promoting successful children and families through reding aloud."
+Read Aloud Norfolk is dedicated to "promoting successful children and families through reading aloud."
 RAN's mission is to ensure that children receive the "read-aloud" experiences they need from birth in order to become lifelong readers.
 The Read to Your Bunny book is given to new parents as they leave Faith Regional Health Services along with the message "if you read to your bunny for 20 minutes a day, then one day your bunny will read to you."

 THE SALVATION ARMY